 Logger bulkhead connector pinout : SDI-12

 Α В С D

 SDI-12_Data (RS485, Comms_GND (RS485,

 Unused) Unused)

-When ordered from HWM, the sensor will have the correct connector fitted for the Multilog2 logger.
+A wide variety of sensors are available with this interface.
+When ordered from HWM, the sensor will have the correct connector fitted for the Multilog2WW logger.